[Part 1 HERE]

-Dedication and passion are words readily overused with regards to the whisky industry as a whole but used appropriately and duly with regards to the Annandale distillery.
+Dedication and passion are words readily overused with regards to the whisky industry as a whole, but used appropriately and duly with regards to the Annandale distillery.

-My tour guide, Carolyn was born in the local area of Annan but had no Idea of the existence of the old distillery until very recently.
+My tour guide, Carolyn was born in the local area of Annan but had no idea of the existence of the old distillery until very recently.
 Neither did now-owner David Thompson who was also born in the Galloway area.
 Given the distillery had been closed for 90 years, thats plenty of time over three generations for the past to fade.
 Occasionally, men who worked on the then farm or played on the derelict site will visit the newly opened distillery and reminisce.

 David Thompson & Teresa Church’s commitment to the restoration project of Annandale has been immense.
 The distillery was originally built from the local red sandstone that was widely used for housing in the local vaccinty as well as nearby Glasgow and possibly some of the brown buildings in New York.
 The quarry where the stone had originally come from had since closed.
-With the need for more building blocks, through sheer determination & heart to restore & modernise the distillery using the same local stone, D&T sourced two & a half tonnes from an old theatre in Glasgow that was knocked down.
+With the need for more building blocks, through sheer determination & heart to restore & modernise the distillery using the same local stone, D&T sourced two & a half tonnes from an old knocked down theatre in Glasgow.
 Every stone was officially verified as genuine Annan red sandstone before use – a further sign of their commitment to doing things right.
 There appear to have been no shortcuts in this project.

 Annandale require 15 tonnes of grain every week, 50/50 peated/non peated.
 The peated barley has a ppm of 45.

 The de-stoner.
 The lighter barley is blown up in the air whilst the heavier objects (mainly stones & occasional mobile phones – really!), are caught in a net to be separated – you learn something new every time you visit a distillery.